manemonymus/AI-call-centre/README.md

 A fully **local** multi-agent voice demo for a home-services company.
 You talk into your microphone; a virtual receptionist greets you, figures out what you need, and hands you to the right specialist.
-Nothing leaves your machine — no phone line, no cloud APIs, no keys
+Nothing leaves your machine — no phone line, no cloud APIs, no keys.

 ```
   Microphone / speakers   ->  LocalAudioTransport